oracle-samples/oracle-db-examples/exadata/exascale-labs/docs/prerequisites.md

   --cells-nodes cell01,cell02,cell03
 ```

-The script uses `dcli` to run `dbmcli` across database servers and `cellcli` across storage servers.
+The script uses `dcli` to run `sudo -n dbmcli` across database servers and `cellcli` across storage servers.
 It fails if any reported version is below 24.1.
-It requires passwordless SSH equivalence from the central database server: `root` for database servers and `celladmin` for storage servers by default.
+It requires passwordless SSH equivalence from the central database server: `oracle` for database servers and `celladmin` for storage servers by default.
+The database-server user must have passwordless sudo access to `dbmcli`; `sudo -n` reports missing access without prompting for a password.
 Use `--cells-user root` when storage-server SSH equivalence is configured for `root` instead.

 Supply either comma-separated node lists or existing `dcli` group files.
 No group-file location is assumed by default.
 For example: